Sm4rtyF0x/prime-finder/README.md

 # Prime Number Finder
 This program find prime numbers in range by using Miller-Rabin primality test.
-Written by C++
+Written with C++
 ## Miller - Rabin Test
 The Miller–Rabin primality test or Rabin–Miller primality test is a probabilistic primality test: an algorithm which determines whether a given number is likely to be prime, similar to the Fermat primality test and the Solovay–Strassen primality test.